DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 building to be invaded by freshmen from time to time.
-Although some tenants got annoyed with the queues of students in front of 'their' toilets, the scene of young female students readjusting their headscarves and carefully applying eye makeup in front of the mirrors was an enjoyable miniature of Amsterdam's multicultural life.
+Although some tenants got annoyed with the queues of students in front of 'their' toilets, the scene of young female students readjusting their headscarves and carefully applying eye makeup offered a miniature of Amsterdam's multicultural life.

 <div class="streams"><hr class="streams" />This was a place where people were treated like grownups, perfectly able to create and sustain professional social networks on their own if they felt like it.<hr class="streams" /></div>